algotecture/algotecture.net/essay/DigitalArchitectonics_1.md

 Saddam Hussein and the chemical weapons.
 Do I make things more complicated than they are?
 Look at my fridge.
-It's empty, the sun is shining, it's 1123, I'm hungry, My baby made the first step to  of the dog in my garden.
+It's empty, the sun is shining, it's 11:23, I'm hungry, My baby made the first step... the dog shits in my garden...
-But still things are true and false.
-Yes and no.

-Left and right, black and white, hot and cold, hot and soft, spicy and mild.

-Visible and not.

-Paradox,
+...But NO...
+things still are...

+true-and.false, Yes-and-No, Left-and-right, black-and-white, hot-and-cold, hot-and-soft, spicy-and-mild, Visible-and-not.

+...**Paradox**
 that's the word for it.

 Here's it again.

-The tricky turn, tricky light, the infinite.
+The tricky turm, tricky like the **infinite**.

 It is an inverse friend.

-The infinite is with the horizon far away.
+The infinite is with the horizon far away:

-Then it's better than perfect.
+Done is better than perfect...

-And there is the mass.

-The mass.

-Mastery came through games, comes through iterations.

-It's not infinite, but infinitely improvable.
+Embrace the mess; Mastery cames through iteration... it's not infinite, but infinitive improvable...
 One breath at a time.

-Zero starts a line.

-Infinity writes the poem.
+Zero starts a line; Infinity writes the poem...

-Trust in God, but your camel 1st.
+Trust in God, but your camel first.

-And so on and so on.

-A hundreds of them.

-You know how it works, You just have to take it.

-Siri ist paradox.

 And that's invest to it and you have hundreds of them as well.